Ellerslie (Colonial Heights, Virginia)

+After Dunlop's death his son David Dunlop II (1841–1902), an 1860 graduate of Washington College inherited Ellerslie.
+He returned from Europe where he had stayed during the Civil War and established his own tobacco business in Petersburg.
+On 18 January 1866 he married Kate Compton in Lexington.
+Before her death in January 1895, they had one son, David Dunlop III.
+His tobacco business became highly successful and by 1888 was among the top 25 manufacturers in the country.
+On 4 February 1896 Dunlop married nineteen-year-old Mary "Mollie" Corling Johnston.
+They had four daughters.
+In his later years Dunlop's Tobacco business began to struggle against the formidable competition of his main rival, the American Tobacco Company.
+In 1902 he was forced to reformulate his flagship brand in an attempt to widen its appeal.
+That summer he suffered a bout of typhoid fever while visiting the New Jersey shore.
+In the fall he returned to his home in Petersburg, where he died on 26 October 1902.
+In 1911 his young widow married the wealthy industrialist Archibald M. McCrea, with whom she restored Carter's Grove, an eighteenth-century plantation home near Williamsburg.

-In 1910 Dunlop's grandson, David Dunlop III, engaged the Richmond architectural firm of Carneal and Johnston to extensively remodel the Ellerslie mansion, in a fanciful version of the Bungaloid style that was then popular, retaining the house's basic structure and tower but replacing the original flat roof and castellated parapet with a hipped roof and dormers.
+In 1910 David Dunlop III, who had inherited Ellerslie upon his father's death 8 years earlier engaged the Richmond architectural firm of Carneal and Johnston to extensively remodel the mansion, in a fanciful version of the Bungaloid style that was then popular, retaining the house's basic structure and tower but replacing the original flat roof and castellated parapet with a hipped roof and dormers.
 The interior of the house was completely remodeled; none of the original woodwork or interior decoration was retained.
 The Bungaloid feeling of the exterior was carried into the stair hall.
-It features a finely crafted exposed joist ceiling, with toungue-and-grooved work between the joists.
+It features a finely crafted exposed joist ceiling, with tongue-and-grooved work between the joists.
 The rich, dark-wood stair was given square-tapered newells and a balustrade containing mogul-type arches.
 The reception rooms were restyled with a combination of Louis XVI and Georgian motifs.

-Although David Dunlop, III, sold the tobacco business to the recently established British-American Tobacco Company in 1911, the estate remained in the Dunlop family through the mid 20th century and was a dairy farm.
-Its large dairy barn was a local landmark for decades.
+Although David Dunlop, III, sold the family tobacco business to the recently established British-American Tobacco Company in 1911, Ellerslie remained in the Dunlop family through the 1980s and was operated as a dairy farm known as the Greenleaf dairy that supplied milk to Petersburg and Richmond markets.
+Its large dairy barn built in the 1930s was a local landmark for decades.
 The portion of Chesterfield County where Ellerslie stands became the City of Colonial Heights in 1948.
-The Ellerslie barn was demolished in the early 1990s and the surrounding farmland has since been developed as a shopping center.
+After its gambrel roof was damaged during a storm, the Ellerslie barn was demolished in the early 1990s and the surrounding farmland has since been developed as a shopping center.

 Ellerslie was listed on the National Register of Historic Places in 1973.